7shi/gemini-batch/README.md

 gembatch submit -m gemini-2.0-flash-thinking-exp file1.jsonl
 ```

-With custom job info file:
+Job info is saved to `job-info.jsonl` by default, but you can use a custom file:
 ```bash
 gembatch --job-info my-jobs.jsonl submit *.jsonl
 ```